sinzlab/mei/README.md

     def make(self, key):
         """Fills the table."""

-    def get_output_selected_model(self, model, key):
+    def get_objective(self, model, key):
         output_unit = (self & key).fetch1("output_unit")
         return ConstrainedOutputModel(model, output_unit)
 ```

-Your implementation must provide a method  called `get_output_selected_model` that has a PyTorch module (`model`) and a
+Your implementation must provide a method  called `get_objective` that has a PyTorch module (`model`) and a
-dictionary (`key`) as its only parameters and that must return a PyTorch module.
-The returned module must furthermore
+dictionary (`key`) as its only parameters and that must return a PyTorch module representing the objective.
+The returned
-have its output constrained to a single unit.
+module must itself return
+a scalar value when called.

 #### 1.4 MEI Table

 This table contains generated MEIs.
 You can create your own MEI table by inheriting from the provided template class.
-Afterwards you have to link up your table with your trained (ensemble) model and selector tables via class attributes.
+Afterwards you have to link up your table with your trained (ensemble) model and objective tables via class attributes.

 ##### Example